 In essence, car leasing is a long-term rental!
-Most of the time, you’ll lease a brand new car.
-Like other finance types, you’ll often have to pay a deposit for as little as one month.
+Most of the time, you’ll lease a brand-new car.
+Like other types of car finance, you’ll often have to pay a deposit for as little as one month.

 What are the pros of leasing a car?

 If your mate who earns the same cash as you suddenly turns up in an Audi, you can bet your bottom dollar that he’s personal leasing it!
 Here are the pros of leasing a new car: